 President J. has translated a portion and says they contain the history of the person with whom they were found, and he was a descendant of Ham through the loins of Pharaoh king of Egypt, and that he received his kingdom from the ruler of heaven and earth.

-It is possible Joseph said something along the lines of, “This is the symbol we associate with Noah, Ham, or a ruler.”
-Because bones were found at the burial site, Clayton may have assumed Joseph was referring to the person whose remains were uncovered and concluded that Joseph meant the buried individual fit those descriptions.
+Because bones were found at the burial site, Clayton may have further assumed that Joseph was referring to the individual whose remains were uncovered and concluded that the buried person was the descendant of Ham described in the notebook.

 Joseph Never Said, “I Translated the Plates”

-According to Wilur Fugate, who was one of the people responsible for these plates at Kinderhook:
+According to Wilur Fugate, one of the men responsible for creating the hoax:

 Joseph Smith said he would not attempt a translation unless the plates were sent to “the Antiquarian Society of Philadelphia, or to France or England,” and unless those societies certified them as genuine antiquities.

-This statement imply that Joseph Smith didn’t believe that the Kinderhook plates were authentic.
-Fugate claims that Robert Wiley then took charge to send the plates off to the antiquarian societies.
-These plates were supposedly sent to the antiquity verification, but the socities replied that “the characters were unknown and could not be classified.”
+Fugate claimed that Robert Wiley took responsibility for sending the plates to antiquarian societies.
+According to Fugate, the societies replied that the characters were unknown and could not be classified.

 Kinderhook Plates Fade into Oblivion